mbari-org/pbp-doc/docs/index.md

 ## Installation

-The only requirement is Python 3.9 or later.
+The only requirement is Python 3.9, 3.10, or 3.11 on your environment.
+You can run `python3 --version` to check the version of Python installed.

 As a general practice, it is recommended to use a virtual environment for the installation.
 ```shell